-The per capita income in Basalt in 2010 was $37,797, which is wealthy relative to Colorado and the nation.
-This equates to an annual income of $151,188 for a family of four.
-However, Basalt contains both very wealthy and poor people as well.
+The per capita income in Basalt in 2010 was $42,894, which is wealthy relative to Colorado and the nation.
+This equates to an annual income of $171,576 for a family of four.

+Basalt is a somewhat ethnically-diverse town.
 The people who call Basalt home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Basalt residents report their race to be White, followed by Asian.
 Basalt also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.17% of the town’s residents.
-Important ancestries of people in Basalt include English, German, Norwegian, and Polish.
+People of Hispanic or Latino origin account for 16.75% of the town’s residents.
+Important ancestries of people in Basalt include German, Irish, Scottish, and Italian.